 Conventional Treatment For Child Asthma

 Bronchodilators and anti-inflammatory drugs are the mainstays of modern medical prescription.
-Steroid inhalers are also administered to the infants and children suffering from a chronic cough and wheezing.
+Steroid inhalers are also administered to infants and children suffering from chronic cough and wheezing.
 But, children who are under 4 years of age are given a low dose of steroids through nebulizers.
-Other treatment like postural drainage (medical treatment in which the patient is placed on a slightly inverted position to promote the removal of cough) may be recommended as per the need.
+Other treatments like postural drainage (medical treatment in which the patient is placed in a slightly inverted position to promote the removal of cough) may be recommended as per the need.